fire-archive/LumenNet/README.md

 Fork notes [updated 23-December-2015]
 ------------------------------------------

+International characters cannot be sent.

+If the folder size is over 4 GB a counter overflows.

 This fork contains most of the pending pull requests from the official Oculus VR original.

 This fork also contains other various fixes that I've found necessary - mostly addressing compilation issues on various platforms.